Universal Time-Series Representation Learning: A Survey: Experimental Design

 This section describes the typically used experimental design for comparing universal representation learning methods for time series.
 We describe widely-used protocol and introduce publicly available benchmark datasets with evaluation metrics according to the downstream tasks.

-Given a set of $N$ time series $\{(\mathbf{X}_i, \mathbf{y}_i)\}_{i=1}^N$ and $J$ pre-trained representation learning models $\{f_{e,j}\}_{j=1}^J$, this section describes how we evaluate each model to determine the best one.
+Given a set of $N$ time series $\{(\mathbf{X}_i, \mathbf{y}_i)\}_{i=1}^N$ and $J$ pre-trained representation learning models $\{f_{e,j}\}_{j=1}^J$, this section describes how models are evaluated to determine the best one.
 As discussed in Section~\ref{section:introduction}, representations of time series play a vital role in solving time-series analysis tasks.
 We expect that the \emph{learned} representations by $f_e$ generalize to unseen downstream tasks.
 Accordingly, the most common evaluation method is how learned representations help solve downstream tasks.

 Additionally, we need a function $g_d$ that maps a representation (feature) space to a label space.
 For example, $g_d(f_e(\mathbf{X})): \mathbb{R}^{R \times F} \to \mathbb{R}^{|C|}$ for classification or $g_d(f_e(\mathbf{X})): \mathbb{R}^{R \times F} \to \mathbb{R}^{H}$ for forecasting.
 This is because $f_e$ is designed to extract feature representations, not to solve the downstream task.
 Commonly, $g_d$ is implemented as a simple function, such as linear regression, support vector machines, or shallow neural networks because it is enough to solve the downstream task if the learned representations already capture meaningful and discriminative features.